-Tips for Creating a Script When Using Media for an Artifact

-Using a script will assure that all required components are present on the artifact.

-Before the student demonstrates the MO, state or display

-- Student's name; student introduces self if possible, or the test examiner introduces student - Today is m/d/y - The MO assessed is - The grade-level connection to VSC and materials is

-Begin taping the student demonstrating the MO.
-If you need to stop the tape after completion of demonstration, state that you are going to do so.

-After the student demonstrates the MO, state or display

-- Student was given (number of test items) and used(number) prompts (single type prompt) to complete the task - The accuracy score is - The student achieved/did not achieve mastery.

-- Submitted by Michelle Brady, LRE Life Skills Intervention Teacher, Harford County
+Tips for Creating a Script When Using Media for an Artifact Using a so cript will assure that all required components are present on the artifact. • S • e • T Sefore the student demonstrates the MO, state or display Student's first and last name; student introduces self if possible, or the test examiner introduces student Today is m/d/y The MO assessed is The grade-level connection to SC and materials is • I g F The prompt type selected prior to starting assessment is(f the MO aligns to science: The science content standard label is(5.B.1.a), grade alignment(4), content standard(Physics) Begin taping the student demonstrating the MO.
+If you need to stop the tape after completion of demonstration, state that you are going to do so. • S After the student demonstrates the MO, state or display Student was given (number of test items) and used (number) prompts (single type prompt) to complete the task The accuracy score is The student achieved/did not achieve mastery - Submitted by Michelle Brady, LRE Life Skills Intervention Teacher, Harford County